qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

   'Point'

 There is also a helper function
-:func:`isMultipart() <qgis.core.QgsGeometry.isMultipart>` to find out whether a geometry is multipart or not.
+:meth:`isMultipart() <qgis.core.QgsGeometry.isMultipart>` to find out whether a geometry is multipart or not.

 To extract information from a geometry there are accessor functions for every vector type.
 Here's an example on how to use these accessors: